droveda/az-204-study/NOTES02.md

       3. You need to implement newer methods of authentication - Multi-Factor Authentication
       4. The application itself is responsible for authenticating the user
 2. New Era
-   1. Sign in with Apple ID, Goodle ID, Linkedln, Microsoft
+   1. Sign in with Apple ID, Google ID, Linkedln, Microsoft
    2. Applications might now offload the authentication to other providers
    3. In a similar way, Microsoft Entra ID is an Identity Provider